f5devcentral/f5xc-emea-workshop/docs/class4/module2/lab5/lab5.rst

 API Discovery outcomes
 ======================

-.. note:: The "code base and traffic discovery" scheduler runs on a random interval within a two hours time window and therefore it can take up to 2 hours (maximum) to see all results in the Dashboard for the "API Discovery outcomes" lab section.
+.. note:: The "traffic discovery" scheduler runs on a random interval within a two hours time window and therefore it can take up to 2 hours (maximum) to see all results in the Dashboard for the "API Discovery outcomes" lab section.
 You can also continue with the next lab "Advanced Protection - "JWT validation and access control" (module 3) and continue here later.

-.. note:: The code base "repo discovery" is done once a day
+.. note:: The "code base repo discovery" is done once a day

 Endpoint Discovery
 ------------------